joerdav/talks/dont-forget-about-memory/slides.md

 <!--
 - does he hate us
-- trying to be the most tedious talk
+- send us to sleep
 -->
 ---

 `efficiency`

 <!--
-- speed
-- heap slower, stack faster
+- stack memory is more efficient
 -->

 ---